-10 https://ec.europa.eu/health/sites/default/files/programme/docs/2014-2020_evaluation_study_en.pdf
+11 https://ec.europa.eu/health/sites/default/files/programme/docs/2014-2020_evaluation_study_en.pdf

-2027 with a budget of €5.3 billion (in current prices) approved in March 2021 will contribute to better preparedness for major cross border health threats through e.g. improved coordination, data gathering, information exchange and surveillance of health threats.
-It also intends to establish reserves of healthcare staff and essential crisis-relevant products to be mobilised in the event of health crises across the EU.
-Moreover, it could support development of collaborative networks which are an important precondition for mutual learning and strengthening solidarity in prevention for and timely response to emergencies.
-Recent EUfunded qualitative cross-national research on the locally based transnational solidarity organisations acting in different areas concluded that solidarity manifests itself primarily as cross-national cooperation between different local groups.
-In more practical way, the researchers (https://transsol.eu/project) emphasized that "translation is a vital political tool, digital and real-life meetings must be held together and sustained; regional specificity can act as a springboard for larger scale solidarities; and specific long-term partnerships yield the most fruitful results".
-(83) However, given the limited health competences of the EU in supporting Member States' emergency responses, these additions in Proposed Regulation of the European Parliament and of the Council (COM(2020) 727 final 2020/0322) on serious cross-border threats to health (4) may not go far enough and/or be strong enough and detailed enough to address all of the issues regarding EU solidarity in practice that have been identified as a result of the COVID-19 pandemic.
+However, given the limited health competences of the EU in supporting Member States' emergency responses, these additions in the proposed Regulation of the European Parliament and of the Council (COM(2020) 727 final 2020/0322) on serious cross-border threats to health (4) may not go far enough and/or be strong enough and detailed enough to address all of the issues regarding EU solidarity in practice that have been identified as a result of the COVID-19 pandemic.

 As a case study, the next section examines primary health care and cross-border surge capacity as examples to illustrate potential as well as practical limitations of existing and proposed EU solidary measures keeping in mind that the definition of health policy and the organisation and delivery of health measures are the competence of EU Member States.

-1.3.3 Two illustrative examples of solidarity within a resilient health system:

-(1) the strengthening of primary health care and (2) the deployment of sustainable surge capacities in response to future health emergencies.
+1.3.3.
+Two illustrative examples of solidarity within a resilient health system: (1) the strengthening of primary health care and (2) the deployment of sustainable surge capacities in response to future health emergencies.

 In this section, we provide two illustrative examples of "lessons learnt from the pandemic" that were the subject of several analyses.
 At the population level, we highlight the importance of accessible, high quality primary health care, integrated with strong public health services.
-At the individual level, we highlight the importance of timely deployment of sustainable surge

-990 capacities, e.g., Intensive care unit (ICU)-beds in hospitals.
-We illustrate both components

-991 based on first insights.
+At the individual level, we highlight the importance of timely deployment of sustainable surge capacities, e.g., Intensive care unit (ICU)-beds in hospitals.
+We illustrate both components based on first insights.

-992

-- (1) Strengthening of primary health care during the COVID-19 pandemic - 994 During the COVID-19 pandemic, several challenges for a resilient healthcare system and an 995 effective and efficient primary health care have been reported.
-(71) Among them, the following 996 issues have been documented: - People with pre-existing conditions risk more severe COVID-19 outcomes. - Overburdened health systems during the first wave of the pandemic have resulted in the delay, cancelation, or delivery of sub-optimal health care services for other conditions. - Countries have seen significant reductions in out-patient care visits during the first wave of the pandemic. - People with chronic conditions living in worse social economic circumstances are more likely to be affected by COVID-19 and to experience worse health outcomes.
+(1) Strengthening of primary health care during the COVID-19 pandemic

+During the COVID-19 pandemic, several challenges for a resilient healthcare system and an effective and efficient primary health care have been reported.(67) Among them, the following issues have been documented:

+- People with pre-existing conditions risk more severe COVID-19 outcomes. - Overburdened health systems during the first wave of the pandemic have resulted in the delay, cancelation, or delivery of sub-optimal health care services for other conditions. - Countries have seen significant reductions in out-patient care visits during the first wave of the pandemic. - People with chronic conditions living in worse social economic circumstances are more likely to be affected by COVID-19 and to experience worse health outcomes.

-In addition to the above, adherence to the protective measures, reduction of hesitancy towards vaccination programmes and increased vaccination administration rates could be enhanced with the contribution of primary health Several policies to meet the above challenges have been proposed, including the following statements (71):
+Furthermore, adherence to the protective measures, reduction of hesitancy towards vaccination programmes and increased vaccination rates could be enhanced with the contribution of primary health care.(68)

+Several policies to meet the above challenges have been proposed, including the following statements (67):